 As data is collected, information about hardware and software that has been added or removed from devices is stored as historical change data.
 Depending on the frequency of updates, and frequency of scans, this can generate a large amount of data that is purely historical.
 While this data may be important to your organization, you should ensure that only an appropriate amount of data is being maintained to meet the needs of your organization.
-ZENworks 11 SP3 provides a new option to configure how much of this historical data is kept and when the data is cleaned up.We recommend that you set the values to meet these needs, but setting the Purge Inventory History setting shown below:
+ZENworks provides an option to configure how much of this historical data is kept and when the data is cleaned up.We recommend that you set the values to meet these needs, but setting the Purge Inventory History setting shown below:

-3.6.5 Inventory Loader Thread Configuration
+Inventory Loader Thread Configuration

-In ZENworks 11 SP3 the loader module responsible for reading the inventory results and storing them in the database has been multi threaded.
+The loader module responsible for reading the inventory results and storing them in the database is multi threaded.
 This means that each server can now store many inventory scans simultaneously instead of serially.
 Depending on your server hardware, the number of devices being scanned, and the frequency of the scan, you might choose to modify the default loader threads allocated for storing inventory.